tylerlarsson/backend-challenge/README.md

 ```

 ## Where to concentrate your effort
 In a server-side microservices approach, there are many areas that need to be developed when creating an API.
-While implementing the minimum requirements, please feel to implement one or more items in these areas.
-Please do not feel limited to these areas if you would like to add your take on microservice development.
+Working software is always top priority, however, so meet the minimum requirements.
+Should you want to go above and beyond the minimum requirements, please feel free to add to your submittal either via code or via documentation in [common mark][commonmark] compliant documentation.
 - Other routes
   - a read or search route that returns more than object
   - a create route